Back to Apple Guides

 Quick Solutions

-Disable steering during first setup
+Disable the 6GHz band during setup

 Still having issues?
 This is usually the deeper cause below.